How to get more XP and level up faster in Pokémon Go

 With one exception.

-If you have a group of friends and all of you are effectve at "bubble strat", you can carefully set up a Gym and a team of prestigers to earn mega XP.
+If you have a group of friends and all of you are effective at "bubble strat", you can carefully set up a Gym and a team of prestigers to earn mega XP.

 In addition to the Lucky Egg, you'll need a rival Gym you and your team can knock down quickly and easily.
 You'll also need Pokémon you can bubblestrat with, which aren't always the easiest to find.